-2500 acres that combine the farm and hunting with the character of Natural Reserve
+2500 acres that combine the farm with the character of Natural Reserve

 Buda is an island maritime waterway forming one of the wetlands best preserved of Spain, is located in the eastern end of Delta de l’Ebre, and belongs to municipality of Sant Jaume d’Enveja, in the comarca of Montsià.
 With 1,000 hectares and about 5 km. in length, is the largest island of Catalonia.

 Is of alluvial origin since it has been formed from the sediments that leaves the river Ebro just before its mouth.
 Its shape is that of an inverted triangle with the vertex south, and is surrounded by the two arms of the river, the main (the gola de Levante) north, that separates it from the Illa de Sant Antoni, and secondary (the gola of Migjorn) west.
 Al This linda with Buddha Beach bathed by the Mediterranean Sea, and culminates at the eastern end with cape of Tortosa, near which rose the famous lighthouse of Buddha.